Your cut-out-and-keep guide to help get through the coronavirus pandemic

 The Henley Literary Festival has a “buddy” scheme for residents who require support and deliveries of groceries or medication.
 Email info@henleyliteraryfestival.co.uk

-Shiplake Villages Covid-19 Mutual Aid has its own Facebook group page and can be contacted by calling 01189 406665 or email covid-19@shiplakevillages.com
+Shiplake Villages Covid-19 Mutual Aid has its own Facebook group page.
+Contact Joanne Stone on 01189 406665 or

-Carol Harvey, who runs the village corner shop, is co-ordinating a list of volunteers who deliver essentials.
-Call the shop on 01189 402932.
-For more information, visit www.shiplakevillages.com

 Benson Help Hub, call (01491) 352524 or (01491) 352526 or email BensonHelpHub@gmail.com